ShadowBumble/shadowbumble.github.io/_posts/2025-06-27-AbyssProcInject.md

 `VirtualAllocEx `|Reserves, commits, or changes the state of a region of memory within the virtual address space of a specified process.
 The function initializes the memory it allocates to zero.|[Link](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualallocex)
 `WriteProcessMemory`|Writes data to an area of memory in a specified process.
 The entire area to be written to must be accessible or the operation fails.|[Link](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-writeprocessmemory)
 `CreateRemoteThreadEx`|Creates a thread that runs in the virtual address space of another process and optionally specifies extended attributes such as processor group affinity.|[Link](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createremotethreadex)

-For the program, we are going to leverage some of the [Win32 API](https://learn.microsoft.com/en-us/windows/win32/api) functions:

 Important to be aware of is that every function has various attributes it can use and expects; some are optional, but others are mandatory or the function breaks.
 It's good to familiarize yourself with the options since they are very well documented in the Win32 API documentation.